 There is also this early concept drawing, which comes via the Grayskull Museum website.
 It lacks any hood decoration, and looks quite sleek.
 I wouldn’t be surprised if the concept was inspired by the Lockheed P-38 Lightning:

 As I mentioned earlier, the Wind Raider was actually intended to work as both a boat and an aircraft.
-Although the vehicle was designed by Ted Mayer, Mark Taylor did some drawings that described some of the vehicle’s features.
+Although the final vehicle design is by Ted Mayer, Mark Taylor did some initial work on the design and created drawings that described some of the vehicle’s features.
 For instance, when on the water, the wings would rotate up and act as “photo sails”.
 The anchor is described as a “power ram/grapnel.”
 The dragon design bears strong resemblance to a Viking ship’s figurehead.

 I remember seeing the Wind Raider for sale at the local toy store (The White Elephant in Spokane Valley) shortly after I got my Battle Ram.
 I distinctly remember it in two different flavors – in an individual package, and as a gift set with a He-Man action figure.
 Neither set showed the actual Wind Raider, but rather some artwork by the amazing Rudy Obrero.
 His art always seemed to eclipse the actual product being sold, which meant of course that it was doing its job: